itskel/userguide/docs/source/posting-content.rst

 Links & Link Sanitizer
 ------------
 When posting links, only the first 23 characters will appear regardless of the original legnth.
-The Counter.Social platform includes a link sanitizer that will automatically scrub out advertising tracking variables attached to links from 3rd party sites to protect your privacy.
+CounterSocial doesn't track its users, but even better than that - we don't let 3rd parties track you either.
+All outbound links are automagically sanitized to remove any embedded tracking parameters.
 In the case where this impacts your link's functionality type *nosanitize* anywhere in your post to turn off this feature.
 The most common use case for this is time-stamped YouTube links.

 Once posted, the platform will automatically pull up the link preview content including news headlines, article card images, and/or functional media players such as YouTube, Bandcamp, Soundcloud, and Spotify.
 These link previews are generated the first time your link is clicked or the next time you refresh your feed.